PageAudit

 4. Set up recurring scans to catch new violations as your site changes

 Every violation you fix is one fewer risk in an ADA lawsuit and one more user who can actually use your website.
+And because most WCAG failures overlap with technical SEO issues, every fix also improves how Google parses and ranks your page.
+For the full story on that overlap, see our guide on how web accessibility improves SEO.

 Run a Free Scan Now